luced01/ProjectWebsite/README.md

 The project is proprietary software and does not have a public license.
 All rights are reserved by VK Vattenskoterutbildning.
 Unauthorized use, reproduction, or distribution of the software is strictly prohibited.
 Please contact [Contact Email/Website] for more information regarding licensing and usage permissions.

-**Contact**

-Please contact [Contact Email/Website] for more information regarding this project.

-**FAQs**

-Include a list of frequently asked questions and their answers.
-This can help users quickly find solutions to common issues.

-**Troubleshooting**

-Offer troubleshooting tips and solutions for common problems users might encounter while using the project.